Sam Bornstein's Excellent LKC Bibliography Index - Books, Films, Stage & Magazines

 Ahlgren and Monier have provided an intriguing psychological theory to account for Lindbergh's pre-war attitude in relation to his participation at Hauptmann's trial.

-Tania M. Gensemer The idea for this website was originally created by a high school student who was not afraid to think skeptically.
-Tania M. Gensemer was outraged by a 1996 HBO movie, which was based upon Ludovic Kennedy's book The Airman and The Carpenter .
-Her own research on this case was an attempt to find the truth, without prejudice.
-After creating some of these pages, at age 16, she was soon threatened with a law suit by an individual (with an opposing website on this subject) claiming to have copyrights to some of the photos she originally used here.
+Tania M. Gensemer The idea for this website was originally a school project created by a high school student who was not afraid to think skeptically.
+Tania M. Gensemer was outraged by the injustices depicted in a 1996 HBO movie, which is based on Sir Ludovic Kennedy's book The Airman and The Carpenter .
+Her interest in this case led to an attempt to find the truth, without prejudice.
+After creating some of these pages, at age 16, she was very quickly threatened by the editor of a New Jersey newspaper claiming to have copyrights to some of the photos she originally used here.
+That newspaper is a diehard political supporter of David Wilentz - the man who ruthlessly prosecuted the unfortunate defendant.

-The intimidation of a high school student, (though she actually listed all of her sources and acknowledged the opposing website), is one of the reasons this website now exists.
+The intimidation of a high school student (though she actually listed all of her sources) is one of the reasons this website now exists.
 Although some people may be disturbed by some of the theories on this site, they deserve to be tested in "the light of day."
 Ronelle Delmont has revised and rewritten all of Tania's original 45 pages and will continue expanding this website in her honor.
+Tania's high school project was, in 1998, the only website questioning the right of the State of New Jersey to kill a man under enormously spurious conditions.

 Ronelle Delmont A popular lecturer and book reviewer in South Florida.
-She has been enlightening audiences about Crime of the Century: The Lindbergh Kidnapping Hoax for over 5 years.
+She has been enlightening audiences about Crime of the Century: The Lindbergh Kidnapping Hoax as well as hundreds of other books for almost twenty years.

 The L.K.H.
 Skeptics Much valuable information on this website was contributed to the attached message board - The Lindbergh Kidnapping Hoax Public Forum - by a host of very dedicated skeptics - and non-skeptics.
 Their participation in this ongoing debate has lasted for six years - and shows no sign of waning.
-Thanks to Siglinde Rach, Kurt Tolksdorf, Sue Campbell, Sam Bornstein, Brian, Steve Romeo, Michael Melsky, Mike A., Philip Migliore, Michael Donner, Richard Sloan, Lane, Tanialee, Melinda Rose, Carol, Bob Aldinger, Harold Olson, Barbara, Nancy, John Overall, Dena, Pericles, RAS, JDB, MJR, EMM, et al. Many of their LKH message board contributions will be scattered throughout these pages.
+Thanks to Siglinde Rach, Kurt Tolksdorf, Sue Campbell, Sam Bornstein, Steve Romeo, Michael Melsky, Philip Migliore, Richard Sloan, Tanialee, Bob Aldinger, Harold Olson, et al. Many of their LKH message board contributions will be scattered throughout these pages.

 Mark Falzini Special thanks to Mark Falzini, Archivist at the W Trenton, NJ State Police Museum, who manages to remain objective in spite of the demands made upon him by researchers, theorists, and "real" Lindbergh "babies" - some of whom have been embattled for decades.